mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

    * - serverHost
      - String
-     -  the hostname or IP address for the endpoint the pool is for.
+     -  the hostname, IP address, or Unix domain socket path for the endpoint the pool is for.

    * - serverPort
      - Int
      - The port for the endpoint the pool is for.
-Optional; only present if a port was specified.
+Optional; not present for Unix domain sockets.
+When the user does not specify a port and the default (27017) is used, the driver SHOULD include it here.

 Pool Created Message
 ---------------------